ibnuda/fpmortals/manuscript/complete.md

     .shouldBe(Set.empty)
 ~~~~~~~~

-along with a test that "normal" nodes are not affected.

 juga dengan tes untuk simpul "normal" yang tidak kita hentikan.

-An advantage of using `Free` to avoid stopping the `#c0ffee` nodes is that we
-can be sure to catch all the usages instead of having to go through the business
-logic and look for all usages of `.stop`.
-If our application context is just an
-`IO` we could, of course, implement this logic in the `Machines[IO]`
-implementation but an advantage of using `Free` is that we don't need to touch
-the existing code and can instead isolate and test this (temporary) behaviour,
-without being tied to the `IO` implementations.

 Keuntungan menggunakan `Free` untuk menghindari penghentian simpul `#c0ffee`
 adalah kita dapat memastikan bahwa semua penggunaan tercatat, bukan harus mencari